Whats the Best Grinder for French Press? (here are 9 good options)

-- Cuisinart DBM-8 – Best Burr Grinder On A Shoestring Budget
+- Cuisinart DBM-8 – Best Electric Burr Grinder On A Shoestring Budget

 - Bodum Bistro Electric Burr Coffee Grinder – No Plastic, No Static, No Jumping Coffee Grinds

-- OXO On Coffee Grinder – Grinds By Weight, Not By Time
+- OXO BREW Conical Burr Coffee Grinder with Integrated Scale – Grinds By Weight, Not By Time

 - Breville BCG820BSSXL Smart Grinder Pro – Save Your Settings And Your Time